- Student Video

 If there are any questions or special considerations that Duke TIP should be aware of to allow students to practice their religion, please contact the Director of Student Affairs at email@example.com.

-Students live in college residence halls with one or two roommates as part of a ten-to-sixteen-student residential group.
+Students live in air-conditioned college residence halls with one or two roommates as part of a twelve-to-sixteen-student residential group.

-They may live on floors with members of another sex, but all halls have adult staff supervision and same-sex bathroom facilities.
+They may live on floors with members of another sex (typically on opposite wings of the floor), but all halls have adult staff supervision and same-sex bathroom facilities.
 Where possible, students will have access to a single-occupancy all-gender restroom if needed.
 Students are only allowed to have their assigned roommates in their room.

 Living with a roommate is part of TIP’s goal of giving students the opportunity to meet people from many walks of life.
 Sharing a residence hall space with someone new can be exciting and can create the opportunity to build lifelong friendships.